specktro/SwiftRouter/README.md

 # Router
-Basic service router for multiple API REST services
+This fantastic service router allows you to connect with different API REST from entire world, yes...
+FROM ENTIRE WORLD!

 ## License